 An equivalence class \([g]_\varphi\) is called a \emph{Reidemeister class} of \(\varphi\) or \(\varphi\)-\emph{twisted conjugacy class}.
 The \emph{Reidemeister number} \(R(\varphi)\) is the number of Reidemeister classes of \(\varphi\) and is therefore always a positive integer or infinity.
 The \emph{Reidemeister spectrum} of a group \(G\) is the set of all Reidemeister numbers when considering all possible automorphisms of that group:

 If \(\Spec_R(G) = \{\infty\}\) we say that \(G\) has the \emph{\(R_\infty\)-property}.

-Reidemeister numbers originate in Nielsen fixed-point theory, where they are defined as the number of fixed point classes of a self-map of a topological space \parencite{jian83-1}, although they also yield applications in algebraic geometry and representation theory \parencite{ft15-1}.
+Reidemeister numbers originate in Nielsen fixed point theory, where they are defined as the number of fixed point classes of a self-map of a topological space \cite{jian83-1}, although they also yield applications in algebraic geometry and representation theory \cite{ft15-1}.

 It turns out that many (infinite) groups admit the \(R_\infty\)-property.
-This is also the case for most almost-crystallographic groups, e.g. in \parencite{dp11-1} it was shown that \(207\) of the \(219\) 3-dimensional crystallographic groups and \(15\) of the \(17\) families of 3-dimensional (not-crystallographic) almost-crystallographic groups all have the \(R_\infty\)-property.
-Furthermore, in \parencite{dkt17-2} it was shown that \(4692\) of the \(4783\) 4-dimensional crystallographic groups admit the \(R_\infty\) property.
+This is also the case for most almost-crystallographic groups, e.g. in \cite{dp11-1} it was shown that \(207\) of the \(219\) 3-dimensional crystallographic groups and \(15\) of the \(17\) families of 3-dimensional (non-crystallographic) almost-crystallographic groups all have the \(R_\infty\)-property.
+Furthermore, in \cite{dkt17-2} it was shown that \(4692\) of the \(4783\) 4-dimensional crystallographic groups admit the \(R_\infty\) property.
 Moreover, the Reidemeister spectra of all crystallographic groups of dimensions \(1\), \(2\) and \(3\) were calculated, as well as the spectra of the \(4\)-dimensional Bieberbach groups.
 In this paper we extend these results by studying the 4-dimensional almost-crystallographic groups.

 This paper is structured as follows.
 In the next two sections, we provide the necessary preliminaries on Reidemeister numbers and almost-crystallographic groups.
 In section 4 we determine which almost-crystallographic groups of dimension \(4\) possess the \(R_\infty\)-property.
 Sections 5 and 6 are devoted to calculating the Reidemeister spectra of the 3-dimensional almost-crystallographic groups and the 4-dimensional almost-Bieberbach groups respectively.
 The final section summarises the obtained results.